Where Can I Dispose of Japanese Knotweed?

 The general advice is to avoid composting knotweed.
 The annual shoots and leaves that die back each winter will usually break down in an effective compost heap or container.
 However, these often have fragments of the rhizome system attached, which can easily regrow within the compost (read here about how Japanese knotweed spreads).

 Once you know you’ve got it it’s best you don’t try to deal with it yourself (read here about DIY knotweed treatments) as you could affect your ability to secure mortgage finance on your property (read here about should I buy a house with knotweed).
-In order to satisfy such risks you really need to secure the services of a competent knotweed firm who’s a member of an appropriate trade body like the PCA IWCG.
-You can then read here about the various methods of Japanese knotweed removal.
+In order to satisfy such risks, you really need to secure the services of a competent knotweed firm that’s a member of an appropriate trade body like the PCA IWCG.